011378/android-swipe-to-dismiss-undo/README.md

 the row (your primary layout when the row hasn't been dismissed yet) and another view that contains the contents of the dismiss layout (i.e. with an undo button).

-Finally, just set the `tag` XML attribute on the two ViewGroups that you are using to display - `dataContainer` for your "front" view, and `undoContainer` for the "back" view
+Finally, just set the `tag` XML attribute on the two ViewGroups that you are using to display - `dataContainer` for your "front" view, and `leftUndoContainer`, `rightUndoContainer` for the "back" views

 For example, the following layout uses a FrameLayout with two child views: a TextView to contain the main content (populated by an Adapter at runtime), and a LinearLayout for the undo layout.